taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 are powered by negative energy, this spell deals damage to them instead of curing their wounds.
 An undead creature can apply Spell Resistance, and can attempt a Will save to take half damage.
+- Hex Vulnerability (Necromancy 1)
+  - Casting Time 1 standard action
+  - Components V, S, M (a drop of your blood)
+  - Range close (25 ft. +5 ft./2 levels)
+  - Target one creature
+  - Duration 1 round/level
+  - Saving Throw Will negates; Spell Resistance yes The targeted creature becomes susceptible to a repeat use of your harmful hexes, even if you could not otherwise target that creature with a particular hex for a certain time period.
+For example, normally after you target a creature with a charm hex, you cannot target it again for 1 day.
+But after casting this spell on a creature, you could try the charm hex repeatedly as long as the spell persists.
+The end of this spell has no effect on any active or ongoing hex on a creature.
+For example, if the creature failed its save against a second use of your charm hex, it remains charmed for the normal duration, even if the spell expires before the hex does.
+Each subsequent casting of this spell on a target within a 24-hour period gives the target a +4 bonus on its save against the spell and imposes a –4 penalty on your caster level check to overcome the target’s spell resistance with this spell.
+- Mage Armor (Conjuration 1)
+  - Casting Time 1 standard action
+  - Components V, S, F (a piece of cured leather)
+  - Range touch
+  - Target creature touched
+  - Duration 1 hour/level (D)
+  - Saving Throw Will negates (harmless); Spell Resistance no An invisible but tangible field of force surrounds the subject of a mage armor spell, providing a +4 armor bonus to AC.
+Unlike mundane armor, mage armor entails no armor check penalty, arcane spell failure chance, or speed reduction.
+Since mage armor is made of force, incorporeal creatures can’t bypass it the way they do normal armor.
+- Poisoned Egg (Transmutation 1)
+  - Casting Time 1 standard action
+  - Components V, S, DF
+  - Range touch
+  - Target one egg
+  - Duration 1 minute/level
+  - Saving Throw none (object); Spell Resistance no (object) You transform the contents of a normal egg into a single dose of small centipede poison (injury; save DC 11; frequency 1/round for 4 rounds; effect 1 Dex; cure 1 s ave).
+The poison reverts to a normal egg at the end of the spell’s duration (the reverted egg substance is harmless unless the poisoned creature is vulnerable to eggs).
+The egg may be raw or cooked but must be whole and not empty when you cast the spell.
+When applying the poisoned egg’s contents to a weapon, the wielder has no chance of poisoning herself, as though she had the poison use class feature.
+- Recharge Innate Magic (Transmutation 1)
+  - Casting Time 1 standard action
+  - Components V, S
+  - Range personal
+  - Target you
+  - Duration instantaneous
+  - You channel magic energy into your own aura, recharging your innate magic abilities.
+You regain one use of all 0-level and 1st-level spell-like abilities you can use as a result of a racial trait.
+- Sow Thought (Enchantment 1)
+  - Casting Time 1 standard action
+  - Components V, S
+  - Range close (25 ft. + 5 ft./2 levels)
+  - Target one creature
+  - Duration permanent
+  - Saving Throw Will negates; Spell Resistance yes You plant an idea, concept, or suspicion in the mind of the subject.
+The target genuinely believes that the idea is his own, but is not required to act upon it.
+If the idea is contrary to the target’s normal thoughts (such as making a paladin think, “I should murder my friends”) the target may suspect mind- altering magic is at play.
+The idea must be fairly clear, enough so that it can be conveyed in one or two sentences.
+You do not need to share a common language for the spell to succeed, but without a common language you can only sow the most basic rudimentary ideas.
 - Unnatural Lust (Enchantment 1)
   - Casting Time 1 standard action
   - Components V, S